-That’s where Mandarin Chinese phrase guides can come in very handy.
+That’s where a good Mandarin Chinese phrase guide can come in very handy.
 Even for somebody who has studied the language for a year or two, having these guides easily accessible can eliminate so much headache while overseas.
 Below is a quick introduction to my favorite Mandarin Phrase Guides covering everything from print editions, ebooks and even smartphone apps.

 After looking at the comparison table, scroll further down for a more detailed description and review of each Mandarin phrase guide book and app.

 Feel free to add your two cents in the comments below and if this was helpful please consider sharing on Facebook, Twitter, Pinterest or Google+.
 Thanks so much!

 As with many things having to do with travel in China, Lonely Planet leads the pack with its Mandarin Phrase Guide.
 With a whopping 256 pages worth of language help, it’s certainly not a simple guide but it covers pretty much every scenario that you could imagine while traveling in China including:

 - Phrases having to do with transportation, direction, border crossings, etc.